sav-che/TL-2/Authors/Fukuyama, Noriaki (Nuruyuki) {std. Fukuy.}.md

-> [!cite] BHL link: this entry starts at [page 76](https://www.biodiversitylibrary.org/item/103832#page/88/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 76](https://www.biodiversitylibrary.org/page/33258554) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Fukuyama, Noriaki \[Nuruyuki\] (1912-1946), Japanese botanist, student of G. Masamune, specialized in the orchids of Taiwan, the Ryukyus and Micronesia, died in Taiwan. (*Fukuy.*).
+Fukuyama, Noriaki \[Nuruyuki\] (1912-1946), Japanese botanist, student of G. Masamune, specialized in the orchids of Taiwan, the Ryukyus and Micronesia, died in Taiwan.
+**Abbreviated name**: *Fukuy.*

 #### Herbarium and types